tiepdotme/loudas.com-website/_posts/2020-05-06-The-crazy-start-to-2020.md

 I realise I have friends that love me (I'm talking about you Matt, Neville, Warren, Paula, Sarah, Susan, Teresa, Carmen, Lyndsay, Aleks, Mark, Phillippa, Adam .. the list goes on)
 I have family that loves me (Ash, Georgia, Matt, Karen, Tori, Lyndon, Wendy, Marion)

-By the end of Feb I decide I don't want a "relationship" with Susan.
-She's upset, but also understanding (I think?), and as always, kind ... she's KIND !
-We're still friends 👋

 #### March

 March, I dunno, I'm in lockdown, a bit bored, I hit Bumble, the dating app.